Python SnapScript Pipelines

 Limelight handles the hardware, camera interfacing, networking, streaming, and basic image pre-processing.
 All you need to do is write one python function called runPipeline().

-• Beyond access to the image, the runPipeline() function also has access to the “llrobot” NetworkTables number array.
+- Beyond access to the image, the runPipeline() function also has access to data from the robot.
+FTC teams can use updatePythonInputs() and FRC teams can update the “llrobot” NetworkTables number array.
 Send any data from your robots to your python scripts for visualization or advanced applications (One might send IMU data, pose data, robot velocity, etc. for use in python scripts)

-• The runPipeline function also outputs a number array that is placed directly into the “llpython” networktables number array.
+- The runPipeline function also outputs a number array that accessible with getPythonOutputs() and from the “llpython” networktables number array.
 This means you can bypass Limelight’s crosshair and other functionality entirely and send your own custom data back to your robots.

 Minimal Limelight Python Script